 - Changes or attempted changes to eliminate barriers to entry.
 This section of the reports provides an opportunity for agencies to reflect on changes such as fee reductions or lifting of restrictions, like allowing family members to cut each others’ hair without compensation and without needing a license.
 This section is a great review of steps taken to remove or lower barriers as well as ideas not implemented.
 Action: This could be used as a guide for current legislators on what burdens have been taken down in recent years, and may provide insight into the elimination of barriers for one license that have not yet been implemented for another.

 - Assessment of public interest.
 The main reason behind Idaho occupational licenses is to help ensure public safety.
 In Idaho, this extends from making sure those who handle highly flammable, carcinogenic liquefied petroleum gas are properly educated on handling it, to making sure that massage therapists are trained in ethics.
 The way the state “makes sure” is through licensing.
 Taking the public’s safety into account is important when developing licensing requirements.
 However, boards have a vested interest in such assessments, to ensure their existence.
 What board is going to admit that it is not needed?
-Action: An outside review is needed to establish a non-objective view on how Idaho licenses are preserving the public safety.
+Action: An outside review is needed to establish an objective view on how Idaho licenses are preserving the public safety.

 - Recommendations.
 A great aspect of these reports is that the boards are encouraged to self-reflect.
 How could they be better?
 If a board truly wants to fulfill its objective then it should be able to look at policy and public demand and change its licensure requirements to what is needed for Idaho business to thrive.
 Action: The recommendations made by the licensing authorities may also provide guidance to legislators during their review.